 - make up any shortfall between Housing Benefit and rent by using other income;

-- consider moving somewhere cheaper;
+- look at your housing options and consider moving somewhere cheaper;

 - find a job.